bullhorn/rest-api-docs/source/includes/_search.md

 }
 ```

 Retrieves a list of entities.
-For long query values, always use the POST version of the search operation rather than this GET version.
+To avoid hitting URL length limits, always use the POST version of the search call rather than this GET version for `query` values that exceed 7500 characters in length.
 The search call is performed against a Lucene index.
 For information about the Lucene query syntax, see: [Lucene Tutorial](http://www.lucenetutorial.com/lucene-query-syntax.html)

 <aside class="notice">If you provide no request parameters on the GET form of the call, a list of available search fields is provided.</aside>